culvertsoft/mgen/README.md

         }
       }

-      // Ways of reading objects when the type is known are:
+      // Other ways of reading objects when the type is known are:
       // Car * car1 = reader.readObject<Car>(); // Polymorphic read with type verification (-> heap)
       // Car car2 = reader.readStatic<Car>(); // Nonpolymorphic read (-> stack)